delaneyj/datastar/code/go/site/static/md/errors/NotHtmlSvgElement.md

-# Error: NotanHTMLorSVGElement
+# Error: NotHtmlSvgElement

-The `data-scroll-into-view` was placed on an invalid element.
+The `data-scroll-into-view` attribute was placed on an invalid element.
 It may only be placed on an HTML or SVG element.

 Example: